vttale/edns0-clientid/draft-tale-dnsop-edns0-clientid.md

-If the request contains a malformed ECID option, such as CLIENT-IDENTIFIER not correctly matching the length of described by OPTION-LENGTH and ADDRESS-FAMILY, the resolver SHOULD reply with DNS rcode FORMERR.
+If the request contains a malformed ECID option, such as CLIENT-IDENTIFIER not correctly matching the length of described by OPTION-LENGTH and IDENTIFIER-TYPE, the resolver SHOULD reply with DNS rcode FORMERR.

-If the resolver by policy does not respond to requests that are lacking ECID of the appropriate ADDRESS-FAMILY, it SHOULD reply with DNS rcode REFUSED.
+If the resolver by policy does not respond to requests that are lacking ECID of the appropriate IDENTIFIER-TYPE, it SHOULD reply with DNS rcode REFUSED.

 # Using the DNS Address Family

-When ADDRESS-FAMILY 15 is used, the uncompressed wire format of the domain name is followed by a token that is otherwise opaque to this specification.
-The length of that token is defined by OPTION-LENGTH less the two octets used for ADDRESS-FAMILY and the length of the domain name.
+When IDENTIFIER-TYPE 16 is used, the uncompressed wire format of the domain name is followed by a token that is otherwise opaque to this specification.
+The length of that token is defined by OPTION-LENGTH less the two octets used for IDENTIFIER-TYPE and the length of the domain name.

 The name used SHOULD be in a namespace that is controlled by the